Under the State Records Act 1998, the Board is an Advisory Board with the following functions:

 Mr Scott Johnston

 Representing the State's courts

 Representing Local Government

 The Board makes decisions which are not reviewable.
-Pursuant to s.70 of the State Records Act 1998, the Board has the function of determining the policies and strategic plans of NSW State Archives; and the function of granting approvals for Standards and Codes of best practice for records management and for giving permission or approval for the disposal of NSW State Archives (including destruction, transfer of ownership and also the identification of records to be retained as State archives).
+Pursuant to s.70 of the State Records Act 1998, the Board has the function of determining the policies and strategic plans of NSW State Archives; and the function of granting approvals for Standards and Codes of best practice for records management and for giving permission or approval for the disposal of State records (including destruction, transfer of ownership and also the identification of records to be retained as State archives).

 The Board reports directly to the Minister.

-The NSW Boards and Committees Guidelines prepared by the Department of Premier and Cabinet (DPC) state that a Board Charter is not needed if the Board’s operations are covered by establishing legislation for the Board or Committee (Section 3.1).
+The NSW Boards and Committees Guidelines prepared by the Department of Premier and Cabinet state that a Board Charter is not needed if the Board’s operations are covered by establishing legislation for the Board or Committee (Section 3.1).
 In the case of the Board of the State Archives and Records Authority of NSW, the Board’s operations are covered by the State Records Act 1998.